fpsvogel/fpsvogel.com/src/_posts/2024-06-17-rubyist-learns-haskell-2-syntactic-sugar-performance-static-types.md

 Besides expressive flexibility, another intriguing aspect of Haskell is how increasingly extensive its static typing system is.

 *"Total static typing"* is a term that I made up just now to refer to the goal that I sense in Haskell's evolution.
-Its type system has become more complex over time, and within a few years Haskell might get a dependent type system, which is best explained (along with an alternative path) in the article [Why Liquid Haskell Matters](https://www.tweag.io/blog/2022-01-19-why-liquid-haskell/).
+Its type system has become more complex over time, and within a few years Haskell might get a dependent type system, which is best explained (along with an alternative path) in the article ["Why Liquid Haskell Matters"](https://www.tweag.io/blog/2022-01-19-why-liquid-haskell/).

 In a nutshell, these efforts aim to extend Haskell so that the compiler (or a compiler-integrated tool) can check not only for valid *types*, but also for valid *values*.
 I may be wrong about this, but it seems to me that the ultimate goal is **to verify at compile time everything that I'm used to verifying separately (and often incompletely) in unit tests.** In a sense, the types (or in the case of Liquid Haskell, the predicate annotations) ideally *are* (or, will be) the unit tests, except better integrated into the compiler and so offering more real guarantees.